cloudspace/forgitter/README.md

 ## Usage

-To generate a .gitignore in the current directory, run:
+To generate a .gitignore, run:

     forgitter TAG1 [TAG2 ...]

-Where TAG1, TAG2, etc. are tags that correspond to .gitignore files.
-You can see a complete list of tags by running:
+Where TAG1, TAG2, etc. are tags that correspond to .gitignore files, e.g.,

+>     $ forgitter vim
+>     # github/Global/vim.gitignore
+>     [._]*.s[a-w][a-z]
+>     [._]s[a-w][a-z]
+>     *.un~
+>     Session.vim
+>     .netrwhist
+>     *~

+By default, this will output to the standard output stream.
+You can redirect this to a file using one of the following:

+    forgitter TAG1 [TAG2 ...] > .gitignore  # overwrite
+    forgitter TAG1 [TAG2 ...] >> .gitignore # append

+To see a list of ignorefiles that match specific tags, run:

+    forgitter -l TAG1 [TAG2 ...]

-    forgitter -l
+>     $ forgitter -l rails

-See `forgitter -h` for additional options.
+>     cloudspace rails chefcookbook	cloudspace/rails/ChefCookbook.gitignore
+>     cloudspace rails linux       	cloudspace/rails/Linux.gitignore
+>     cloudspace rails rails       	cloudspace/rails/Rails.gitignore
+>     cloudspace rails ruby        	cloudspace/rails/Ruby.gitignore
+>     github rails                 	github/Rails.gitignore

+Running `forgitter -l` without arguments will list all available ignorefiles.

 ## Contributing